honsiorovskyi/open-url-in-container/README.md

 ## Features

 - provides custom protocol handler to open URLs in containers
-- provides a UI to generate links and terminal commands
+- provides a UI to generate links, bookmarks and terminal commands
 - supports both command line and internal invocations
 - supports creation of containers on the fly
 - supports setting colors and icons when creating new containers